Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 However, the scientists predicts that it is likely to erupt again.

-On the way down, the grass reappear.
+On the way down, the grass reappear first then bush and then trees..

 A peculiar flowering plant, at about 9000 feet, near the visitor center.